PeppyDays/learn-rust-with-tests/src/rust_fundamentals/integers.md

 ## Documentation Tests

-If you really want to go the extra mile, you can make [documentation tests](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html).
-You will find many examples in the standard library documentation.
+For extra thoroughness, you can create [documentation tests](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html).
+You'll find many examples in the standard library documentation.

-Often code examples that can be found outside the codebase, such as a readme file, become out of date and incorrect compared to the actual code because they don't get checked.
+Code examples outside the codebase (like README files) often become outdated because they're not validated against actual code changes.

-Documentation tests are run whenever tests are executed.
-Because such examples are validated by the Rust compiler, you can be confident your documentation's examples always reflect current code behavior.
+Documentation tests run with your regular tests.
+Since the Rust compiler validates these examples, you can trust that your documentation always reflects current code behavior.

-You can add documentation tests by adding a code block to the documentation comments.
-The code block should start and finish with ```.
-Here is an example:
+Add documentation tests by including code blocks in documentation comments, surrounded by triple backticks:

 ````rust
 /// `add` takes two integers and returns the sum of them.